Kyriosity/read-write/README+/pencraft/README.md

 The writings and collections here are ...

 * The subject of personal taste, inclination, vision, and fallacies.
-(It's up to you whether to look them through or recoil in distaste.)
+(It's up to you to look them over or recoil in distaste.)
 * The subject of continuous delivery (i.e. endless edit and modification).
 * Some opuses may be in the badly readable state of 🚧draft🐝 (skip them while I do my best to finish).